rashika-dabas/rashika-dabas.github.io/Readme.md

 I am progressive-minded and in tune with new developments in AI.
 I have proven to be effective and collaborative with strong problem-solving abilities.
 In my studies as well as professional experience, I enjoyed collective brainstorming sessions which led me to coordinate activities to achieve a common vision.
 I am well versed in cloud technologies to deal with structured and unstructured data sources for analysis and processing.
 Not exaggerating but documentation with visuals is my favourite work to do wherever I go and I’m open to exploring data-driven challenges using advanced analytical tools.

 Honestly, most of my achievements are there in the resume but my passion towards my work can not be described in words.
-I have found something which is not letting me sleep over nights!
+I have found something which is not letting me sleep overnight!
 I do take responsibility of my actions every single time and stand on behalf of my team when needed.
 Please feel free to reach out to me if you think I can be a good fit for your team or can help in any of your prospective projects.

 ## WORK HISTORY